Why is it important to have landlord home insurance?

 - Damaged property: Your property cannot legally be leased because of malicious damage by a previous tenant, or another insured event.

 Damage to the property

-If your property is damaged because of your tenant, their family, guests, or other insured event landlord home insurance will cover you.
-Landlord insurance will pay for the cost of repair or replacement for the following:
+If your property is damaged because of your tenant, their family, guests, or another insured event, landlord home insurance will cover the cost of repair or replacement for the following:

 - Unexpected loss or damage: Your property faces sudden and unexpected damage due to an accident of some sort.